Dame-Dango/STACKtheFlags2020/mobile/Welcome to Korovax Mobile!/README.md

     }
 }
 ```
-4. Looking back at `onCreate`, tt appears that they call `this.f2976c.setAdapter(new b(this, getSupportFragmentManager()));` to set the layouts for the tabs, so we should see what is the `b` class in this java file.
+4. Looking back at `onCreate`, it appears that they call `this.f2976c.setAdapter(new b(this, getSupportFragmentManager()));` to set the layouts for the tabs, so we should see what is the `b` class in this java file.
 We can see that at position 0 (which should be the login tab), it gets the layout from `f.a.a.a.a.e.a`.
 ```java
     public class b extends n {
         public b(AuthenticationActivity authenticationActivity, i fm) {